First Professional Degree

 In the six weeks before the beginning of the fall term, the School offers four summer preparation courses that are required for incoming M.Arch.
 I students.

 - 1. Visualization I: Observation and Representation (1001c).
-This five-week course is offered at no charge for those newly admitted students who do not have significant pre-architecture training.
-This course is required for only those students who have been informed in their acceptance letter that they must take this course.
+This five-week course is offered at no charge for those newly admitted students who do not have significant pre-architectural training.
+This course is required only for those students who have been informed in their acceptance letter that they must take this course.
 Students required to take the summer session must satisfactorily pass this course before being admitted to the School’s first-year M.Arch I program in the fall.
 Classes are held each day, Monday through Friday.
 The average day is broken into morning and afternoon sessions.
 Students are expected to complete assignments outside of class.

 - 2. Summer Shops Techniques Course.
 This one-week course introduces incoming students to the School’s fabrication equipment and shops.
 The course stresses good and safe shop techniques.
 Students are not allowed to use the School’s shops unless they have satisfactorily completed this course.